|Nutrition Facts (per serving)|

-- To soften the cream cheese quickly, simply put an unwrapped slab of cream cheese into a microwavable plate (if you put it into a bowl, it might be difficult to scrape off when done).
+- Microwave: Put an unwrapped slab of cream cheese onto a microwavable plate (if you put it into a bowl, it might be difficult to scrape off when done).
 Microwave it on high for 15 seconds.
 If it is not soft enough, microwave it in 15-second increments until it gets to the right texture.
 Although it might be a little cooler in the middle, the warmer sides may help it soften evenly and completely in just a few minutes.
-You may want to flip the cream cheese halfway through microwaving for more even softening.
+Flip the cream cheese halfway through microwaving for a more even softening.

-- Alternatively, you can chop the cold cream cheese slab into a few chunks and then microwave it.
+- Alternatively, chop the cold cream cheese slab into a few chunks and then microwave it.
 This ensures that your microwave can more quickly heat the individual chunks instead of the whole slab at once.